 C. Best Business Card Printing Marketplaces

-Now that you know how an author business card should be, it's time to talk about a few printing places.
-Thus, we have prepared the five best printing services you should not neglect.
+Now that you know how an author business card should look, it's time to talk about printing places.
+Here are the five best printing services to know.

-This service provides its customers with the most affordable prices and permanent discounts.
-This is one of the best options when you need to create printed self-publishing promotions at the initial stage of the author's development.
+This service provides its customers with the most affordable prices and discounts.
+This is one of the best options when you need to create printed self-publishing promotions at the initial stage of your author's development.